bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 Some of the interesting and/or surprising results from the truth set analysis below are:

-- ExpansionHunter has better accuracy than other tools for all STR sizes
+- ExpansionHunter has better accuracy than other tools for all STR allele sizes
 - widely-used STR catalogs miss 40 to 60% of the variant loci in the truth set
 - pLI gene constraint is useful but insufficient for identifing genes that are intolerant of STR variation
 - ...
 TODO